INTERNATIONAL ORGANISATION OF THE FRANCOPHONIE

 In October 2010, the Francophone University Agency (AUF) signed an agreement with the Ministry of Foreign Affairs of the Republic of Armenia on establishing a Francophone Digital Centre to be hosted at the Yerevan State Linguistic University after V. Brusov.

 The AUF develops partner relations with Armenian universities, which are members of its network - French University in Armenia, Yerevan State Linguistic University after V. Brusov, Yerevan State University, National University of Architecture and Construction and Armenian State Pedagogical University.

-In March, 2011, the Armenian branch of the International Network of Senghor Chairs of la Francophonie was opened at the French University in Armenia, which aims to promote teaching of French and to make la Francophonie with its diverse institutional, political, cultural and economic aspects more visible.
+In March 2011, the Armenian branch of the International Network of Senghor Chairs of la Francophonie was opened at the French University in Armenia, the goal of which is promoting the teaching of French and to make la Francophonie with its diverse institutional, political, cultural and economic aspects more visible.

-In July, 2016, a Memorandum of Understanding on Implementation of Joint Scientific and Academic Projects was signed between the Ministry of Education and Science of the Republic of Armenia and the AUF.
+In July 2016, a Memorandum of Understanding on the Implementation of Joint Scientific and Academic Projects was signed between the Ministry of Education and Science of the Republic of Armenia and the AUF.

 In 1998 the city of Yerevan was the first to establish institutional relations with la Francophonie, becoming a member of the International Association of Francophone Mayors (AIMF).

-In October, 2011, the General Assembly of the AIMF took place in Yerevan, with mayors of more than 150 member cities participating.
+In October, 2011, the General Assembly of the AIMF took place in Yerevan, with mayors of more than 150 member cities participating in it.
 During the meeting of the Assembly the Union of Communities of Armenia became a member of the Association.

-The AIMF supports the cultural and educational institutions of Yerevan, particularly by providing language labs to a number of primary and high schools in Yerevan.
+The AIMF supports the cultural and educational institutions of Yerevan by providing language labs to a number of primary and high schools in Yerevan.